gpuweb/WSL/Spec/source/index.rst

 If there is an underflow (e.g. from ``INT_MIN / (-1)``), they follow 2-complement semantics.
 In other terms, they behave as if they computed the result as integers with a large enough width for avoiding both overflow and underflow, then truncated to the 32 low-bits of the result.

+.. todo:: operator% seems to be missing in the current implementation?

 ``abs`` is defined as an unary function on integers, both signed and unsigned.
 Its return type is the same as its argument type.
 It returns its argument if it is non-negative, and the opposite of its argument otherwise.